Where is the Earth?

 Where is the Earth exactly located with respect to the Sun?
 Let's use Python to find out!

-Note on setup: Series creator is using VS Code and a Docker container for a self-contained development environment.
-However, in my setup, I directly install everything needed on my Linux laptop, and use a text editor to write code.
+The video tutorial uses VS Code and a Docker container for a self-contained development environment.
+However, in my setup, I install everything required inside pyenv on my Linux system, and use a text editor to write code.

 Let's go!